Updated 25 November 2020 at 11.45am

-As of 18 October there were 228 active cases (students and staff who tested positive in the preceding ten days and are therefore required to self-isolate).
+As of 22 November there were 43 active cases (students and staff who tested positive in the preceding ten days).

 (The figures now include additional cases we were informed of after previous reporting weeks closed).
 See this page for previous weeks’ figures.

 You should let us know you are self-isolating as soon as possible and you’ll be able to access the support available from the University and Leeds University Union (LUU):

 - We will contact you to see what support and help you might need.

 - Our support package includes welfare packages of food and toiletries, financial aid through the hardship fund and continued support such as follow-up calls and counselling appointments.
 View our full self-isolation student support information.